SR&ED Capital Expenditures Policy

 6.2 Potential use of property

-To determine if an acquisition of property meets the intent test it is necessary to consider the potential use of the property.
+When a claimant acquires a depreciable property to use in their SR&ED, the claimant must consider the potential use of the property over its expected useful life and what the fair market value of the property might be after it is no longer used in SR&ED.
 The intent test will normally not be met where property is acquired for both SR&ED and commercial purposes.
-To establish whether or not a property may have a dual purpose, it is necessary to determine if the claimant uses similar property for commercial purposes in its business.
+To establish whether or not the acquisition of a property may have a dual purpose, it is necessary to determine if the claimant uses similar property for commercial purposes in its business.

 Property that does not lend itself to activities other than SR&ED is likely to meet the intent test.
-However, where similar property is used for commercial purposes the claimant has to demonstrate that their intent is to use that particular property ASA for SR&ED.
+However, where similar property is used for commercial purposes, the claimant should be able to demonstrate to the CRA that their intent was to use that particular property ASA for SR&ED.
+Or the claimant should consider claiming the property as shared-use-equipment if it is not ASA capital.

 6.3 Actual use of property